spdx/spdx-spec/chapters/8-annotations.md

 **8.1.3** Cardinality: Conditional (Mandatory, one), if there is an Annotation.

-**8.1.4** Data Format: single line of text with the following keywords.
+**8.1.4** Data Format: Single line of text with the following keywords.

     ”Person: person name” and optional  “(email)”
     "Organization: organization” and optional “(email)”